lubomirkamensky/lubolab/content/post/building-sensor-network-bc.md

 Other specific tools for specific tasks are mentioned in particular articles, like [web app development](/the-data-lab-web-app/) or [writing the blog](/new_setup_for_this_blog/)

 #### The Production Server
-In my very first article [here](/my-personal-dwh-kickoff/) I started to use tablet as a server.
+In my very first article [here](/my-personal-dwh-kickoff/) I started to use a tablet as a server.
 Now I can modestly say it was a brilliant idea.
-The main benefit is definitely the ability to run several hours on battery in case of power outage but there is more.
-You can any time easily check the server status using its screen and you can even use the screen as some sort of dasboard terminal.
+The main benefit is definitely the ability to run several hours on battery in case of a power outage but there is more.
+You can anytime easily check the server status using its screen and you can even use the screen as some sort of dashboard terminal.

-Together with BigCLown sensors running on batteries you get robust sensor network providing continuous history of all your measurements.
+Together with BigCLown sensors running on batteries you get robust sensor network providing a continuous history of all your measurements.

-You can buy very cheap tablets now, where the price is not that far from the price of Raspberry Pi, but you can also use some old tablet which is not used any more and I am also considering the idea of using some old smarphone for that.
+You can buy very cheap tablets now, where the price is not that far from the price of Raspberry Pi, but you can also use some old tablet which is not used anymore and I am also considering the idea of using some old smartphone for that.

 To keep things simple I use the same OS as for development machine, [Lubuntu](http://lubuntu.net).
+Let's look into the server installations now.
+It begins as on the development machine.

 ##### Python